Obsessive Compulsive Disorder (OCD) Treatment in SF

 As with any prescription medications, those used to treat OCD can have a myriad of side effects.
 These include lower libido, stomach upset, fatigue, dizziness, dry mouth, blurred vision, and increased risk of suicidal thoughts.
 Many of these side effects can be diminished by adjusting dosages or trying new or different drug combinations.

-Hope for those with OCD
+Hope for those with OCD in SF

 Those who have Obsessive Compulsive Disorder have a true illness that can and should be treated by a medical professional.
 It is vital for those who experience symptoms that could indicate OCD to meet with a health care professional who is experienced in treating the disorder such as those at EZCare Clinic in San Francisco.
 With a proper diagnosis, those suffering from OCD can benefit from treatments that could include psychotherapy, medication, or a combination of the two.
 Call EzCare OCD Clinic or walk-in to our San Francisco clinic to speak to our doctor today.
 Our OCD clinic is open Saturdays and Sundays.